pmean/build-website/text/00/alternate.md

 > likely to rush the next patient.
 A doctor that can wrap up a patient
 > quickly, will then feel more relaxed and take more time with the next
 > patient.
 So there might be a tendency for visits to go long, short,
 > long, short.
-It doesn\'t always have to happen this way.
+It doesn't always have to happen this way.
 The days when
 > I visit the doctor it seems like the pattern for the four patients in
 > front of me is long, long, long, long.
 >
-> It\'s also true that not every garden has the big cabbage, small
+> It's also true that not every garden has the big cabbage, small
 > cabbage, big cabbage, small cabbage.
 Still, as long as there is a
 > possibility for this pattern, you want to avoid assigning your
 > treatments the same way.
 A random assignment will mix things up so
 > that the first, third, and fifth cabbages (which all happen to be big)
-> aren\'t all assigned to the Miracle Gro group and the second, fourth,
+> aren't all assigned to the Miracle Gro group and the second, fourth,
-> and sixth cabbages (which all happen to be small) aren\'t all assigned
+> and sixth cabbages (which all happen to be small) aren't all assigned
 > to the manure group.
 A non-random alternation can turn the whole
 > research project into a big pile of manure.

 **Randomization creates unpredictability**

-> In some research settings, it helps if the people involved don\'t know
+> In some research settings, it helps if the people involved don't know
-> what\'s coming next.
+> what's coming next.
 An element of unpredictability prevents conscious
 > or unconscious biases from affecting the research.
 >
 > For example, there is often some level of subjectivity in deciding